Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 The Dwelf is a small, stocky cat with a well-rounded abdomen, curled ears, no hair, and a head that shows its Sphynx heritage.

-Perhaps the most distinguishing feature of all in these cats is their lack of hair.
-Although they are almost always completely hairless, they can have a covering of fine, short downy hair.
+Perhaps the most distinguishing feature among these cats is their lack of hair.
+Although they are almost always completely hairless, they can have a covering of fine, short, downy hair.

 The lack of hair helps show off their highly desirable wrinkles at the legs, shoulders, and forehead.
 But the wrinkles’ shapes, patterns, and numbers vary from cat to cat.